razorness/vue-maplibre-gl/README.md

 - Customizable style switch which reloads sources and layers automatically
 - Frame rate control included
 - Support for multiple instances and global access by `useMap(key: string | symbol)`
+- Simple way to switch map displayed language
+- Automatic restart on CONTEXT_LOST_WEBGL which can happen on mobile devices when tab was in background for longer time
 - Small size

 ## Table of contents